Frequently Asked Questions (FAQ)

 Filing the FAFSA by the priority deadline ensures that you will be considered for all available aid.
 If you file after the priority filing deadline of December 1 (for incoming students) or January 15 (for continuing students) and are eligible to receive financial aid, an aid package will still be constructed for you, but you may miss out on some campus-based funding.

 There is no specific cutoff.
 Each family's financial situation is different.

 Variables, such as family size, income, number of family members in college, age of older parent, and asset information are included in the calculation of a student's financial need.

 If your income has changed from last year, please complete the Change in Family Circumstances form.

 You will only be required to submit documentation if you receive a request from our office.

 There is no separate application required to apply for work-study.
 You must complete the FAFSA by the priority filing deadline and demonstrate financial need.
 After being notified of the work-study award, eligible students must complete a job application.

 Yes, limited funding is available.
-Summer aid applications are available beginning April 1.
+Summer aid applications are available beginning in March.

 Yes, however, a student must be enrolled on at least a half-time basis to be eligible to receive student loans.
 New Jersey grants and scholarships are generally awarded only to full-time students.